Elliott Masie

 Elliott Masie is an educational technology expert credited with coining the phrase 'E-Learning' to describe online learning.[1][2]
 He is among the most well known figures in the eLearning industry and awarded the position of number 1 on eLearning Industry's movers and shakers list in 2017.[3]
 He is primarily known for his work in corporate learning and organizational performance.[4]
 He is editor of 'Learning TRENDS by Elliott Masie'[5] an online eLearning newsletter.
-He is also founder of the MASIE Center as well as chair of The Learning Consortium.
-He is the convener of 'Learning' an annual eLearning conference.
+He is also founder of the MASIE Center as well as chair of The Learning Collaborative.
 He is the CEO of MASIE Productions and a member of the Washington Speakers Bureau.

 Published works

 Elliott Masie has written eleven books: